mike632t/gcc-sort/README.md

 A re-implementation of the sort routines in K&R Ed 2 to make them more like the current sort routine in the standard library.

-- quicksort    - based on K+R Ed 2 Page 120
+- quick sort      - based on K+R Ed 2 Page 120

-- shellsort    - based on K+R Ed 2 Page 62
+- shell sort      - based on K+R Ed 2 Page 62

+- insertion sort

+- exchange sort

-- bubblesort
+- bubble sort

 - shuffle